-Cors Caron is a large raised bog, eight hundred hectares in area, lying in the agricultural heartland of Ceredigion in Wales: it is one of the few remaining largely intact examples of this once common habitat.
-It stands out dramatically from the surrounding countryside as vast sweep of golden-red lying in a dish of green hills.
+Cors Caron is a large raised bog, 800 ha in area, lying in the agricultural heartland of Ceredigion in Wales: it is one of the few remaining largely intact examples of this once common habitat.
+It stands out dramatically from the surrounding countryside as a vast sweep of golden-red lying in a dish of green hills.